Beijing in a Day || Is it Possible?

 The Forbidden City is located smack in the middle of Beijing and if you want to make the claim that you’ve been to Beijing this is going to be a must-see.

 The Forbidden City has 9,999 rooms and is called the Forbidden City because it was once literally forbidden to commoners #chinafacts.

 China Travel Tips – 20 China Hacks You Must Know

-Other great things to see while in the city centre are Tiananmen Square and Qianhai Lake.
+Other great things to see while in the city centre are Tiananmen Square and Qianhai Lake and Beihai Lake.

 You can’t miss any of these things by walking north.
 Seriously, it’s not possible!

 Around Qianhai Lake are Beijing’s famous hutongs filled with bars and restaurants which you’ll surely wish to stop at after all the walking you’ll have done to get there.

 This area is called 什刹海 and it’s a very popular spot with our team and students alike.